PatrykPrusko2019/Projects-from-the-book-programming-java-by-Deitel/README.md

  2. Exercise_21_8_merged_two_one_way_lists:

  Concatenate and sort 2 one-way lists with merge (), and concatenate and unsort 2 one-way lists
  * with mergeWithoutSort ().
 Testing the merge () and mergeWithoutSort () methods,
  * then creating different types of lists with their ascending sort,
  * and testing the mergeWithoutSort () method and the sort () method on 2 String lists.
+ Adding and testing two methods ReturnListValueFromGivenIndex () -> returns the value that is at the given index number.
+The getSize () -> method returns the size of the list.

  program operation: